2008 Cleveland Browns season: Week 17: at Pittsburgh Steelers

 Coming off five straight losses without a touchdown on offense, the Cleveland Browns closed out the regular season at Heinz Field in a Week 17 AFC North rematch with their hated rival, the Pittsburgh Steelers.
 The Steelers put up two touchdowns in the second quarter, a 34-yard run by RB Willie Parker and an 8-yard scramble by QB Byron Leftwich.
-The Steelers added 17 points in the second half (22-yard Jeff Reed field goal, 3-yard Gary Russell touchdown run, and a 32-yard interception TD return by Tyrone Carter), but they were unnecessary as the Browns were incapable of scoring at all, marking six straight games in which the offense couldn't score a touchdown (an NFL record 24 quarters).
+The Steelers added 17 points in the second half (22-yard Jeff Reed field goal, 3-yard Gary Russell touchdown run, and a 32-yard interception TD return by Tyrone Carter).
+Cleveland's offensive ineptitude continued.
+With Dorsey placed on IR, the Browns had to start Bruce Gradkowski who finished the game with a passer rating of 1.0, the lowest in the NFL that season.
+This was also Cleveland's sixth straight game in which the offense couldn't score a touchdown (an NFL record 24 quarters).
 Again, the only good news for the Browns was RB Jamal Lewis, who topped 1,000 rushing yards this season.
 He would become the first Browns running back since Mike Pruitt in 1980 & 1981 to have back-to-back 1,000-yard rushing seasons.

 With the loss, the Browns ended their season at 4–12, with a record of 3–5 away from home.
 This also marked the Browns' eleventh straight loss to the Steelers.
-Also, it set off an 11 season losing streak lasting for more than a decade (as of 2018).
+This season began a 12-year streak of losing seasons that would end in 2020.